chef/chef-web-docs/content/saas/register_nodes.md

 ## Prerequisites

+Before you start working on the Chef environment of Chef SaaS, have a quick look to the following prerequisites:

 * Running Automate 2.0 in AWS OpsWorks.
 * A Chef SaaS Environment.
 For more information, refer to the [Getting Started](/get_started/) with the Chef SaaS page.
 * Restoration is performed on AWS OpsWorks for Chef SaaS.
 * Splay mode and baseline are up to 2 client runs an hour.
 Refer to the [Chef Infra Client](https://docs.chef.io/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.
 * One compliance scan an hour.

 ## Redirect nodes to Chef SaaS